hecht-a/dropzone/README.md

 Event fired when a file is removed.

 #### onClearDropzone
 Event fired when the dropzone is cleared.
-See [Dropzone#clearDropzone](#cleardropzone)
+See [Dropzone#clearDropzone](#dropzonecleardropzone).

 ## Methods
-### clearDropzone
+### Dropzone#clearDropzone
-Remove all the files uploaded in the dropzone
+Remove all the files uploaded in the dropzone.
 Use:
 ```js
 const input = document.querySelector('input#id')